aubreymoore/crbdist/README.md

 # crbdist
-# Visualizing the invasion history of the coconut rhinoceros beetle
+# Visualizing invasion history of the coconut rhinoceros beetle

 This project was inspired by Steve Bennet's blog post entitled [Super lightweight map websites with Github](https://stevebennett.me/2014/02/13/super-lightweight-map-websites/).